NCAS-CMS/cfdm/docs/source/tutorial.rst

    tas.set_domain_axis(X)
    tas.set_data(cf.Data(array), axes=[T, Y, X])

-Note that, because compression by gathering acts on a subset of domain axes, it is necessary to state which axis of the gathered array is the compressed axis (i.e. the sample axis).
+Note that, because compression by gathering acts on a subset of the array dimensions, it is necessary to state the position of the compressed dimension in the compressed array.

 We can now inspect the new axuiliary coordinate construct: